 Specialist Ford vehicles such as the Gartrac G6 are subject to coordinator and eligibility approval.

+Space frame Ford vehicles including SHP RSR are permitted in naturally aspirated form only.

 10.2.3 Unless specifically permitted in these regulations all components must be to original specification.